 Fingerprints must be taken by a qualified law enforcement agency (police or sherrif's office).
 CDE will accept fingerprints taken by a fingerprinting service in another state if the fingerprint service provider has been approved by that State's Department of Justice/Bureau of Investigation.
 You may wish to call ahead to confirm that a particular law enforcement agency offers applicant fingerprinting and if they charge a fee for that service.
 Note that if they are submitting via a Livescan machine, CBI will accept them only if that law enforcement agency has an applicant fee account with CBI.
 If they do not, ask the agency to print the card from the Livescan machine for you to mail to CBI.

-- Complete the top portion of the fingerprint card in black ink.
-All fields below (except aliases) are required to be completed.
+- Complete the top portion of the fingerprint card in black or blue ink.
+All fields below (aliases, when applicable) are required to be completed.
 Missing or incorrect information entered on the fingerprint card will cause a delay in the background check.
-Some pre-printed fingerprint cards may have our old address on Colfax Avenue listed on the card.
-These cards are still accepted and do not need to be updated with our new address.
-On blank cards use our new address as shown below.
+Take the fingerprint card to your local law enforcement agency to be fingerprinted on this card.
+Note, some law enforcement agencies will want to complete the top portion of the fingerprint card themselves, always check with them first.

-- Mail the completed fingerprint card along with the required fingerprint processing fee of $39.50 to:
+- Mail the completed fingerprint card along with the required fingerprint processing fee of $39.50 payable to the CBI to:

 Colorado Bureau of Investigation